 We implicitly know that = does not belong in the same set as c and a.2 Therefore, c and = cannot be a part of the same token.
 Therefore, there must be a token boundary between c and =.

-Token boundaries are encoded in the change of character sets of adjacent tokens.
+This tells us that token boundaries are encoded in the change of character sets of adjacent tokens.

 The whitespace example is not an exception; it is a special case of this rule.
 Whitespace encodes two boundaries — the first boundary is encoded in the transition from keyword to whitespace, and the second in the transition from whitespace to identifier.